Updated: Oct 31

 Oh yeah, and no gender-stereotype-affirming BS songs, for goodness sake.
 You sing the songs that you love the most, that make you feel most alive, that connect you with the story you most deeply want to tell.
 And I teach you how to allow your emotion and deep personal experience to pour out through that song and into the hearts of the people who are blessed to hear it.

 Are you in?
-Click here to read more about the services I offer and view testimonials from students, or contact me here to schedule a lesson for you or your child!
+Click here to read more about the services I offer and view testimonials from students, or go here to schedule a lesson for you or your child!